Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: Global properties of

 \subsection{The moduli space}

-We compare $M_{B, n}$ with the known classifications of gravitational instantons.
-All gravitational instantons are classified by \cite{Sun2021}.
-They classified all gravitational instantons into six classes: ALE, ALF, ALG, ALG*, ALH and ALH*.
-In Section 6.4 of their paper, they gave an explicit model at infinity for each class and they described the asymptotic metric using the Gibbons-Hawking ansatz.
+We compare $M_{B, n}$ with the known classifications of gravitational instantons: ALE, ALF, ALG, ALG*, ALH and ALH*.
+In Section 6.4 of \cite{Sun2021}, there is an overview of all these classes including an explicit model at infinity for each of them.
 Comparing these with the metric $g^{GH}$ and using the estimates found in Lemma \ref{lem:setup:harmonic-function}, we conclude that $M_{B,n}$ is of the following type:

-\begin{remark} The suffix $D_n$ in ALF-$D_n$ is not arbitrary: According to \cite{Chen2019} Remark 6.3, gravitational instantons of type ALF-$D_n$ have an intersection matrix is related to the $D_n$ Dynkin diagram.
-This is exactly what \cite{Sen1997} found. \end{remark} \begin{remark} To understand the suffix for ALG* and ALH* manifolds, we refer to the work of \cite{Chen2021ALG} and \cite{Collins2020}.
-Namely, they showed that the these gravitational instantons can be compactified by added a singular Kodaira fibre of type $I^*_k$ or $I_k$ respectively. \end{remark} \begin{remark} Near infinity, ALG gravitational instantons approximate the metric of a flat torus bundle over a 2-dimensional cone.
+\begin{remark} The suffix $D_n$ in ALF-$D_n$ is not arbitrary: According to \mycite{Chen2019} Remark 6.3, gravitational instantons of type ALF-$D_n$ have an intersection matrix related to the $D_n$ Dynkin diagram.
+This is exactly what \mycite{Sen1997} found. \end{remark} \begin{remark} To understand the suffix for ALG* and ALH* manifolds, we refer to the work of \mycite{Chen2021ALG} and \mycite{Collins2020}.
+Namely, they showed that these gravitational instantons, which are constructed by \cite{Hein2010a} and \cite{Tian1990}, can be compactified by adding a singular Kodaira fibre of type $I^*_k$ or $I_k$ respectively. \end{remark} \begin{remark} Near infinity, ALG gravitational instantons approximate the metric of a flat torus bundle over a $2$-dimensional cone.
 The suffix in the ALG case is, up to a factor of $2 \pi$, the cone angle.
 For example, the cone angle for an ALG$_\frac{1}{2}$ manifold is $\frac{1}{2} \cdot 2 \pi$. \end{remark}

-\cite{Chen2018} found a Torelli theorem for ALF-type gravitational instantons: Up to triholomorphic isometries all ALF-type gravitational instantons can be uniquely classified by their model at infinity and their periods.
-For ALF spaces the model at infinity is fully determined by the degree of the circle bundle at infinity and the length of its fibre at infinity.
+\mycite{Chen2018} found a Torelli theorem for ALF-$D_n$ type gravitational instantons: Up to triholomorphic isometries all ALF-$D_n$ type gravitational instantons can be uniquely classified by their model at infinity and their periods.
+For these ALF spaces the model at infinity is fully determined by the degree of the circle bundle at infinity and the length of its fibre at infinity.
 These parameters correspond to the number of non-fixed singularities $p_i$ and $\epsilon$ respectively.
 To calculate the period one has to integrate the \hk triple over a basis of $H_2(M_{\R^3, n})$ where each element has self-intersection $-2$.
 There are 3 K\"ahler triples and the dimension of $H_2(M_{\R^3, n})$ is $n$.
-Hence, the moduli space of ALF metrics with a fixed model space is $3n$.
-This number corresponds with the $n$ possible positions of the nuts in $\R^3$. \\
+Hence, the moduli space of ALF metrics with a fixed model space is $3n$-dimensional.
+This number corresponds with the $n$ possible positions of the nuts in $\R^3$.